pToum21/liber-3.0/README.md

 But alas, throughout the ups and downs, we hope you enjoy the one word in Latin that means both "free" and "book": [Liber](https://liber-d603fbac9e96.herokuapp.com/).

+NEW UPDATES: LIBER 3 NOW HAS CHATBOT INTEGRATION.
+IF YOU ARE LOOKING FOR A SPECIFIC BOOK OR HAVE ANY QUESTIONS FEEL FREE TO ASK LIBER AGENT ON THE BOTTOM RIGHT OF YOUR SCREEN.

 [Please enjoy the deployed Liber!](https://liber-3-25f01cbf7764.herokuapp.com/)
 ![Liber home](./client/src/assets/readmeimages/home.png)